Qdeeme/BMC4LanguagePack-Polish/README.md

 		"//": "BMC4[FORGE]v26 LanguagePack - Polish 1.20.1 zipped and prepared to work as a resourcepack.", "//": "All tested, all works fine.",
-		"//": "Translation contains some proper names like Twilightforest's mining_tree which has been translated into Kopalniok.", "//": "I hope it's gonna be helpful for those who are non-fluent/native in english and the project will be updated soon.",
+		"//": "Translation contains some proper names like Twilightforest's mining_tree which has been translated into Kopalniok.", "//": "I hope it's gonna be helpful for those who are non-fluent/native in english.", "//": "The project will be updated soon.",

 		"//": "Project contains translation of following mods:",